aonemd/nin/README.md

 ## Contribution

 Contributions are welcome.
-If you found a bug or want to add a new feature, open an issue or send a pull request.
+If you find a bug or want to add a new feature, please open an issue or send a pull request.

 ## License